Tony McCarroll

 Anthony McCarroll (born 4 June 1971) is an English drummer and one of the founding members of the English rock band Oasis, as their drummer from 1991 until his dismissal in April 1995.
 He played the drums on their debut studio album, Definitely Maybe, in addition to performing on the singles "Whatever" and "Some Might Say", the latter of which was Oasis's first number-one single from the album (What's the Story) Morning Glory?.
+In 2026, he was inducted into the Rock and Roll Hall of Fame as a member of Oasis.

 Career

 Oasis

 McCarroll had met Paul McGuigan while playing for the local football team at a young age.
 Together with McGuigan's friend Paul Arthurs, they formed a band called the Rain and hired Chris Hutton as their singer, but he was sacked and replaced not long afterwards by Liam Gallagher, whom McCarroll had also known in childhood.
 Liam decided to change the name of the band to Oasis, inspired by a poster for Inspiral Carpets that was hanging in his room.

 Soon afterwards Liam's brother Noel joined the band.
 McCarroll has stated in his book that he was closely involved in the creation of several of Oasis's songs, including "Supersonic", even though Noel Gallagher was given sole credit as songwriter.

 McCaroll was dismissed from Oasis in April 1995 and was replaced by Alan White.
 Noel Gallagher said, "I like Tony as a geezer, but he wouldn't have been able to drum the new songs."

 Oasis producer Owen Morris said of McCarroll, "Tony was quiet and always polite to me, but seemed out of his depth … so I think Tony did well to survive as long as he did in Oasis".
 Morris described McCarroll's drumming style as "extremely basic", but with timing and tempo that were "almost autistically perfect".